starling-home-hub/temperature-logger/README.md

 Things to try: run for a day, and import the output into Excel to plot a graph of your home's temperature.

+Requires a [Starling Home Hub](https://starlinghome.io) with firmware 8.0 or above.

+# Create an SDC API key for this app
+1. Go to `setup.starlinghome.io` in your browser
+2. Go to the *Starling Developer Connect* section, and make sure the HTTP server is enabled
+3. Press *Create New API Key*, and give your key *Read* permissions

 # Build and Run
 1. `git clone https://github.com/starling-home-hub/temperature-logger.git`
 2. `cd temperature-logger`